 What is Meant by Hypoallergenic Dogs?

-Hypoallergenic means something (textile, cosmetic, or pet) that is compatible with allergic people.
+Hypoallergenic means something (textile, cosmetic, or pet) compatible with allergic people.
 Simple!
-A dog breed that relatively has little chance to cause an allergic reaction is said to be a hypoallergenic dog breed.
+A dog breed that relatively has little chance to cause an allergic reaction is said to be hypoallergenic.
 When you are willing to add a furry family member to your home, keeping a hypoallergenic dog breed has many perks.

 Like, say: